-The practice recommendations set out are drawn from appraisals of the available professional literature on infection prevention and control, conducted by colleagues at Health Protection Scotland which can be found via the link to the Health Protection Scotland (HPS) web site
+The practice recommendations set out are drawn from appraisals of the available professional literature on infection prevention and control, conducted by colleagues at Health Protection Scotland.

 3. POLICY STATEMENT

 The commitment of the Health Board is to promote a culture of zero tolerance to any healthcare associated infection (HCAI), with the ultimate aim of preventing all avoidable HCAI.